-We have incurred significant operating losses since inception and cannot assure you that we will again achieve profitability.
+We have incurred significant operating losses since inception and cannot assure you that we will achieve profitability.

 We have incurred significant cumulative net losses since our inception.
-Our net losses for 2014, 2013, and 2012, were approximately \$7.8 million, \$8.0 million, and \$10.0 million, respectively.
-At December 31, 2014, we had an accumulated deficit of approximately \$154.4 million.
+Our net losses for the nine months ended September 30, 2015 and the years ended December 31, 2014, 2013, and 2012, were approximately \$6.5 million, \$7.8 million, \$8.0 million, and \$10.0 million, respectively.
+At September 30, 2015, we had an accumulated deficit of \$160.9 million.
 The extent of our future operating income or losses is highly uncertain, and we cannot assure you that we will be able to achieve or maintain profitability.

-Our independent auditor has expressed substantial doubt about our ability to continue as a going concern.
+Our future capital needs are uncertain and our independent auditor has expressed substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern is dependent on our ability to raise additional capital and our operations could be curtailed if we are unable to obtain the required additional funding when needed.
 We may not be able to do so when necessary, and/or the terms of any financings may not be advantageous to us.

-We held cash and cash equivalents of \$9.2 million as of December 31, 2014.
-We believe that these resources and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements through the third quarter of 2015.
+We held cash and cash equivalents of \$9.1 million as of September 30, 2015.
+We believe that these resources, the cash to be generated from future product sales and, assuming we sell the securities registered under this registration statement, the net proceeds from this offering will be sufficient to meet our projected operating requirements through the fourth quarter of 2016.
+However, the amount of our future product sales is difficult to predict, especially in light of the limited nature of the recent commercialization of Quell, and actual sales may not be in line with our forecasts.

 Our financial statements have been prepared assuming that we will continue as a going concern which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-We expect to incur further losses as we aim to successfully commercialize DPNCheck and Quell and the operations of our business and will be dependent on funding our operations through public or private financing, collaborative arrangements with strategic partners, or through additional credit lines or other debt financing sources to increase the funds available to fund operations.
+We expect to incur further losses as we aim to successfully commercialize Quell and DPNCheck and the operations of our business and will be dependent on funding our operations through additional public or private financing, collaborative arrangements with strategic partners, or through additional credit lines or other debt financing sources to increase the funds available to fund operations.
 These circumstances raise substantial doubt about our ability to continue as a going concern.
-As a result of this uncertainty and the substantial doubt about our ability to continue as a for provide financial statements section in this Form 10-K includes a going concern explanatory paragraph.
+As a result of this uncertainty and the substantial doubt about our ability to continue as a going concern as of December 31, 2014, the report of our independent registered public accounting firm in our Annual Report on Form 10-K for the year ended December 31, 2014 includes a going concern explanatory paragraph.

 Management's plans include increasing revenue through the commercialization of Quell and DPNCheck.
 However, no assurance can be given at this time as to whether we will be able to achieve these objectives.
 Our financial statements do not include any adjustment relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should we be unable to continue as a going concern.